 Blueprints are created at the Research Center aboard the Tempest.
 Simply open the menu and choose the Research option.
 There are three different types of blueprints you can develop: Armor, Weapons and Augmentations.
 Each item has 5 tiers of quality, which require you to have reached a certain level and have researched the previous tier's blueprint.

 Once you have the appropriate blueprint, you can open the Development screen in the Research Center and craft the item if you have the correct materials.
-The exception to this are augmentations, which can be added to other items during crafting or found in Mass Effect: Andromeda's various open worlds.
+Crafting usually requires up to four different kinds of resources, with one of them usually being comparatively rare.
+Augmentations do no need to be crafted, they're automatically added to other items during crafting or found in Mass Effect: Andromeda's various open worlds.

 Resources And Materials In 'Mass Effect: Andromeda'